bwt-dev/bwt/contrib/nodejs-ffi/README.md

 # bwt-daemon

-A library for programmatically controlling the Bitcoin Wallet Tracker daemons using the bwt ffi interface.
+A nodejs library for programmatically controlling the Bitcoin Wallet Tracker daemons using the `libbwt` ffi interface.

 ### Install